AdaCore/gnatstudio/docs/users_guide/remote.rst

 The remote configuration dialog
 -------------------------------

-Open the remote configuration dialog using the `Tools->Views->Remote` menu to configure remote servers.
+Open the remote configuration dialog using the `View->Remote` menu to configure remote servers.
 You can also set a predefined configuration when installing GPS by using XML files.
 (See :ref:`Defining_a_remote_server`, and :ref:`Defining_a_remote_path_translation`, for more information.)